tomiwa-adesanya/Arduino-Seven-Segment-Display/README.md

 #include<SevenSegmentDisplay.h>

 /*
-  variables a - g, and dp should be replace by their actual pin values */
+  variables a - g, and dp should be replaced by their following pin values */

 #define a 0